TheTexta/obsidian-main/Psychology/Social Psychology/Bystander effect.md

 3. Then feel responsible to help - This is where the bystander effect kicks in.
 4. Only then does one help

-The decision scheme used to
+The Decision Scheme::The decision scheme used to understand how a person decides to react in a group situation where they are meant to help someone.

+Steps to the decision scheme::Notice the emergency, interpret it, feel responsible to help, help the person.